Three Ways to Fold Love Letters

 - Flip it over and you’ll see the final shape of your heart!

-The second of our three ways to fold love letters is pretty simple.
-Here’s how:
+The second of our three ways to fold love letters is pretty simple with this hexagon fold.
+Here’s how to do it:

 - First, fold your paper in half lengthwise, or hotdog style.